PokerHigh Facebook Icon 5-Card Omaha | Online Poker | PokerHigh

 Pre-Flop

-Each player now has the opportunity to play his or her hand by calling or raising the big blind after seeing his or her hole cards.
-On this round, the action starts to the left of the large blind, which is called a 'live' bet.
+Each player in poker games like Omaha now has the opportunity to play his or her hand by calling or raising the big blind after seeing his or her hole cards.
+On this round, the action starts to the left of the large blind, called a ‘live’ bet.
 That player can choose to fold, call, or raise the pot.
-If the huge blind was 2, for example, it would cost 2 to call or at least 4 to raise.
+If the huge blind were 2, for example, it would cost 2 to call or at least 4 to raise.
 The action then moves around the table in a clockwise direction.

 Each betting round continues until all active players (those who haven't folded) have made equal bets in the pot.